euctrl-pru/aviation-network-structure-model/README.md

 You can run the script `sample_code_for_repo.R` to reproduce the analysis of the paper on the sample data.

-But the same code will be explained in the little by little here.
+But the same code will be explained little by little below.

 Here we provide with sample code and data to run the analyses as described in the “*Studying the impact of COVID-19 on the European Air